What is the Scope of Performance Management?

 - Guiding employees in setting personalized SMART (specific, measurable, attainable, relevant, and time-bound) objectives.

-For example, a marketing specialist might aim to boost social media interaction by 20% in a quarter.
-Performance management ensures such goals are monitored, supported, and adjusted as needed for success.
+For example, a marketing specialist may aim to boost social media activity by 20% in a quarter.
+Successful performance management ensures that these goals are monitored, supported and adjusted accordingly.

 - Encouraging regular one-on-one feedback sessions and check-ins.

-For example, conducting monthly feedback meetings allows employees to share their experiences, address challenges, and receive constructive guidance from supervisors, ultimately improving engagement levels.
+For example, monthly feedback meetings allow employees to share their experiences, address challenges, and receive constructive guidance from supervisors, ultimately improving engagement.

 One of the primary reasons businesses implement performance management is to boost productivity.
 Employees who receive frequent evaluations and feedback remain more focused and productive.
 This enhances efficiency by: